 Most people think that caterpillars can’t cause too much damage in a garden.
-After all, they’re cute and fuzzy and turn into beautiful butterflies and moths—how bad could they be?
+After all, they turn into beautiful butterflies or moths—how bad could they be?

-It turns out that they are very hungry leaf-eating worms that can quickly destroy many of your crops.
-They will devour tomatoes and the bases or heads of broccoli, cauliflower, basil, lettuce, and cabbage without getting noticed.
+It turns out that almost all caterpillars are leaf-eaters that can cause damage to many of your crops.
+They can be significant pests of tomatoes, broccoli, cauliflower, basil, lettuce, and cabbage.

 Here’s how to get rid of caterpillars naturally: